amcar-dtu/pySPM/doc/installation.rst

-An installation guide for pySPM
+An installation guide for pyspm
 ===============================

 Installing python